NoLieNoSean/NoNotes/content/Notes/LEC CAL1 4.md

 ---

-Refer LADW, chapter 5 for parallelogram identity, polarization identity, and the relation between norms and inner products.
+Refer @treilLinearAlgebraDone2014 chapter 5 for parallelogram identity, polarization identity, and the relation between norms and inner products.
 Basically, every inner product space can be made into a NLS by the standard definition ($\lVert x \rVert=\sqrt{ \langle x, x \rangle}$).
 However, an inner product can be defined on an NLS iff the norm satisfies the parallelogram law.